 Schedule time to be with other friends.
 Other single folks, your support group friends, or sports buddies.
 Any of your friends would probably welcome an added hand in the kitchen in return for some pie and companionship.
 Do it.
 Ask.
 I would do almost anything to give shelter and comfort to my struggling friends.

-Go for walks, play games, take the pet on a vacation to the beach.
+Go for walks, play games, and take the pet on a vacation to the beach.
 It’s all about your attitude and how YOU approach it.
 I’ve got a little dog who loves the beach.
 Even though the cold front has blown in, I love the Winter on Texas beaches, and so does my dog.
-Why not pack up and drive out-of-town right after the T-day lunch?
-(Much coffee required, maybe go easy on the turkey and pie.)
+Why not pack up and drive out of town right after the T-day lunch?
+(Much coffee is required, maybe go easy on the turkey and pie.)

 Line up some entertainment.
 If you’re not dating, perhaps a movie date with an old friend.
 Catching up with friends is what the holidays are all about.
 All this gratitude sharing, give them part of yourself to be thankful for.
 It’s okay to be the instigator.
 Go for it.
 And don’t give up after a few rejections.
 Make a list of the movies you want to see and then start calling until you have a HIT.
 Often others are also looking for something to do during the off time and all it takes is a phone call.